M&A Market Overview (2008-2018)

 Historically low interest rates enabled many markets to continue to move higher.
 The S&P 500 rose 9.5% in 2016.
 It then rallied a further 19.4% in 2017 to end the year 72% higher than the high point reached in 2007 prior to the financial crisis and approximately 400% higher than the low reached in March 2009.

-The number of middle market transactions in the US dropped by 14% in 2017 compared to 2016.
+The number of US disclosed middle market transactions dropped by 12.5% in 2018 compared to 2017.

-Transaction multiples (as measured by EV/EBITDA) remained flat.
+Transaction multiples (as measured by EV/EBITDA) remained virtually unchanged for the second straight year.

 Corporate acquisitions of middle market private equity backed companies represented only 45% of exits.

-Even though the US economy is in relatively good shape compared to almost all other economies, both consumer and national US debt levels are rising.
-The burden of servicing this debt will increase substantially as interest rates move up from their current historically low levels.
-It is anticipated that the Fed will continue to raise rates in 2018 and beyond.
+The US economy is in relatively good shape compared to almost all other economies but both consumer and national US debt levels are rising.
+Even though the Fed has recently indicated that interest rate hikes will be placed on hold in the near term, the cost of servicing an increasing debt burden will rise as interest rates ultimately move up from their current historically low levels.

 All other things being equal, if earnings in the S&P 500 do not rise substantially, the inevitable eventual reversion to the mean dictates that stock prices will fall substantially.